costrx/carquest_pub/empress_freecar.md

 ```
 https://bookit.modo.coop/api/v2/car_list?car_id=961
 ```
-If there are multiple finds/cars, you could also list accessories of the availble cars to help you choose.
+If there are multiple finds/cars, you could also list accessories of the available cars to help you choose.

 ### Chrome and devtools for console log
-![Chrome and devtools](chrome_devtool.png "Chrome and devtools") A PIC HERE PLEASE.
+![Chrome and devtools](chrome_devtool.png "Chrome and devtools")

-### Miscallenous issues
+### Miscellenous issues

 - If only `EndTime` exist and `StartTime`is `null`, then it is an ongoing booking?
 The car is not free.
 - car in two locations/`LocationID`s ? is this commuting ? car number 1037, planned journey to another LocationID, not the origin one